-Part of our International programme, this initiative supports Māori artists, practitioners and/or companies to work with international indigenous artists, practitioners and/or companies to create and present new work or redevelop an existing work through a collaborative process.
+The International Indigenous Artform Exchange is part of our international programme.
+Māori artists, practitioners and organisations are supported to work with international indigenous artists, practitioners and organisations to create and present new work or redevelop existing work through a collaborative process.
 It provides opportunities to exchange ideas, artistic techniques and cultural practices.

 The fund focuses on the creation phase of projects.

 Presentation of the work may be included in the proposal but presentation costs should be shared and supported by other partners and funders of the project.